 Every valid inference unfolds the order these laws contain.
 Every coherent system of thought (scientific theories, mathematical structures, ethical frameworks, technological innovations) depends upon their operation.
 The laws do not limit what we can know; they make knowing possible.

-X. The Unparalleled Status of the Laws
+The Unparalleled Status of the Laws

 The laws of logic thus occupy a unique position: rooted in the fabric of reality while simultaneously operative within the structure of reason.
 This dual character explains their generative power.
 They constitute the generative grammar of all rational inquiry, the seed of intelligibility itself.

-XI.
-Conclusion: The Radiance of Rational Order
+The Radiance of Rational Order

 We rarely pause to recognize the profound authority the laws of logic possess.
 They are so intimately woven into every act of thought, so constantly present in every moment of awareness, that their power becomes nearly invisible, like the atmosphere that sustains us without our conscious attention.